 - Poshmark – I’m a big fan of Poshmark!
 If you use my code THEJENSENS2 you get a $5 credit upon opening an account.

-- Amazon (You can find several brand of barefoot shoes here, including Xero shoes, and current and retired Vivobarefoot styles)
+- Amazon (You can find several brands of barefoot shoes here, check out my post all about Amazon finds.